Changing a Birth Record

 - Parent’s place of birth

-Hospitals that filed the birth record, local county vital records offices, and the state Office of Vital Records have authority to correct a birth record.
+The hospital that filed the birth record, county vital records offices, and the Office of Vital Records have authority to correct birth records.
 Depending on the correction, documentation may be required.
 No fee is required to make a correction.